 With a treatment that had been discovered in the early 1970s and available on the Internet for more than 13 years, the question has often been raised about why more conclusive information has not been published before now.

 This is because:

 - After his discovery, Dr. Sears ran into overwhelming disbelief about his treatments.
 “Son, that’s impossible.
 Sit down,” he was told when he tried to explain his discovery at a veterinary conference.
 This was a discouraging experience for him.

 - He lacked the resources and ability to get his work published.
-When he contacted major universities about his discovery in the 1970s, he was told he would have to pay $500,000 to have a research project conducted.
+When he contacted major universities about his discovery, he was told he would have to pay $500,000 to have a research project conducted.
 As a simple, clinical vet trying to meet the expenses of running his clinic, he had no way of paying so much.
 So, he remained quiet about his discovery for decades.

 How this report was compiled

 The data for the report comes from two sources:

 Every case reported to us has been included in our statistics.
 We are not selective in compiling our information.

 Kind Hearts In Action contacted veterinarians using NDV with either a mailed survey, through the Internet and e-mail and sometimes by phone.
 They were asked: